Healthy Homes Assessment Wellington Central

 Home Assessments Wellington Central for Rental Properties

-There are a myriad of things to check when conducting an home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to check during the home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+The most common are:

-The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of a tenancy solutions ruling can be extremely costly for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental property house assessment.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling could be significant for landlords and property managers.
+For specialist assistance, get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties